Aatish-hari/Parallel-Merge-Sort/README.md

 # Parallel Merge Sort vs Classic Merge Sort

-This project compares the performance of normal Merge Sort and a Parallel Merge Sort implemented in C++.
+This is a experiment project compares the performance of normal Merge Sort and a Parallel Merge Sort implemented in C++.

 ## What is the issue?